-- (1) Specialists reponsible are responsible for implementing the information security processes for the datasets, IT procedures, IT systems and infrastructure assigned to them.
-This particularly includes the following tasks: - (a) Identification of the protection requirement for information, IT procedures, IT systems and infrastructure as well as the analysis of risks, - (b) Preparing and updating operational concepts based on the protection requirements assessment and risk analysis, - (c) Regular review of the protection requirements assessment, risk analysis and the operational concept according to the intervals to be defined in the operational concept, - (d) Initiating and controlling the implementation of the measures laid down in an operational concept, particularly also when using external IT service providers (e.g., order processing). - (2) To perform their tasks, specialists responsible may seek advice from the may seek advice from the ISK, ISB or other staff of the respective unit or the internal IT service provider. - (3) A protection requirements assessment and risk analysis may also result in a decision that no further measures over and above the implementation of the information security guideline and the catalogue of measures for basic IT protection are required for a dataset, IT procedure, IT system or an infrastructure (Addendum 2). - § 11 Information Security Officer (Informationssicherheitsbeauftragter, ISB) - (1) The Presidential Board and Management Board appoint an Information Security Officer (Informationssicherheitsbeauftragter, ISB).
+- (1) Specialists reponsible are responsible for implementing the information security processes for the information assets, datasets, IT procedures, IT systems and infrastructure assigned to them.
+This particularly includes the following tasks: - (a) Identification of the protection requirement for information assets, datasets, IT procedures, IT systems and infrastructure as well as the analysis of risks, - (b) Preparing and updating operational concepts based on the protection requirements assessment and risk analysis, - (c) Regular review of the protection requirements assessment, risk analysis and the operational concept according to the intervals to be defined in the operational concept, whereby at least annual intervals must be specified in the area of the critical infrastructure operated by the UMG, - (d) Initiating and controlling the implementation of the measures laid down in an operational concept including the risk treatment plan, particularly also when using external IT service providers (e.g., order processing). - (2) The specialists responsible are also responsible for carrying out the tasks within the framework of information security risk management in accordance with Appendix 3. - (3) To perform their tasks, specialists responsible may seek advice from the may seek advice from the ISK, ISB or other staff of the respective unit or the internal IT service provider. - (4) A protection requirements assessment and risk analysis may also result in a decision that no further measures over and above the implementation of the information security guideline and the catalogue of measures for basic IT protection are required for a dataset, IT procedure, IT system or an infrastructure (Addendum 2:).

+§ 11 Information Security Officer (Informationssicherheitsbeauftragte\r, ISB)

+- (1) The Presidential Board and Management Board appoint an Information Security Officer (Informationssicherheitsbeauftragte\r, ISB).
 The appointment must be documented. - (2) The tasks of the ISB particularly include: